Pure metric geometry: introductory lectures: Uniqueness and homogeneity

 It remains to observe that the constructed distance-preserving bijection defined by $a_i\leftrightarrow a_i'$ and $b_i\leftrightarrow b_i'$ extends continuously to an isometry $\spc{U}\leftrightarrow \spc{U}'$. \qeds

-Observe that \ref{thm:urysohn-unique} implies that the Urysohn space (as well as the $d$-Urysohn space) is \emph{finite-set homogeneous}; that is, \begin{itemize} \item any distance-preserving map from a finite subset to the whole space can be extended to an isometry. \end{itemize}
+Observe that \ref{thm:urysohn-unique} implies that the Urysohn space (as well as the $d$-Urysohn space) is \emph{finite-set-homogeneous}; that is, \begin{itemize} \item any distance-preserving map from a finite subset to the whole space can be extended to an isometry. \end{itemize}